-Getting fluids in without choking or spilling most of it down your front whilst running is not an easy task!
-Here's some advice on how to overcome the issue of drinking on the move during the Virgin Money London Marathon…
+Here's some advice on how to overcome the issue of drinking on the move (without spilling everything down you!) during the London Marathon…

 Here’s how to nail drinking on the move…

-No-one benefits from a last minute sideways surge across the path of other athletes, so move across with a couple of hundred metres to spare and try to establish yourself in a gap in the traffic if you can.
+No-one benefits from a last minute sideways surge across the path of other athletes.
+Aim to move across towards the aid station with a couple of hundred metres to spare and try to establish yourself in a gap in the traffic if you can.

-2) Slow down for the grab, and make eye contact
+2. Slow down for the grab, and make eye contact with volunteers

 Whether volunteers are handing out the drinks, or you're taking them from a table, it's a good idea to slow down a bit as you approach 'the grab'.
 The loss of time is insignificant but it massively reduces the risk of simply spilling the drink all over the aid station workers, yourself and the pavement!